sajayprakash/megathread/README.md

 - [piracy.moe 🌟](https://piracy.moe/) - Index for Anime and Manga sites/apps.
 - [Nyaa.si 🌟](https://nyaa.si) - Anime torrent site. (**If blocked by ISP use Tor, [GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) or a VPN**)
+- [Anix.to](https://anix.to/) - The simplest way to watch anime online completely for free.

 ## Music & Audiobooks